Pomax/use-models-for-data/docs/README.md

 - using a data store

+  - `await`ing all Model.create() / Model.from() calls
+  - saving models to the store
   - loading models from the store
-  - saving models to the store
+  - deleting models from the store
-  - redefining models
+  - updating your model definitions
     - schema change detection
     - data migrations

+- utilities

+  - (coercing) deep `equals()`
+  - JS object diffing